ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

       onClearCompleted={this.clearCompleted}
       />;

-We pass our model to the footer component and a `onClearCompleted` callback (which you need to define) to our `TodoApp` component.
+We set our model and a `onClearCompleted` callback as attributes.
+Don't forget to define an empty `clearCompleted` method.

 #### Todo Items

-For the todo items we need to map over the array and a return a `TodoItem` component for every entry.
+For the todo items we need to map over the array of tasks and a return a `TodoItem` component for each entry.

     :::js
     todoItems = tasks.map(function (todo, i) {